hwangc/WordPress-plugin-boilerplate-auto-builder/README.txt

 6. Remove or keep your Grunt file
 7. Create symbolic link

-** if you already have cloned WordPress Plugin Boilerplate, clone this builder into WordPress-Plugin-Boilerplate/plugin-name and when you build the plugin, say 'no' to git init question.
+** if you already have cloned WordPress Plugin Boilerplate, clone this builder into WordPress-Plugin-Boilerplate and when you build the plugin, say 'no' to git init question.

 == Changelog ==